yogeshhk/FAQChatbot/Notes.md

 # Notes on FAQs ChatBot

+## To Dos

+- Need  deep understanding of some complex topic like "semantic similarity via embeddings"
+- Read papers, implement word2vec by numpy, huggingface, practically use Spacy,
+- Be up to date with advances in field and GLUE index, T5, tf hub models.
+- Build slide desk for workshop on Vectorization, quora dataset, have py programs first then notebooks for trying all old/new vectorizers

 ## Watch/Read the following
 * Embeddings for Everything: Search in the Neural Network Era https://www.youtube.com/watch?v=JGHVJXP9NHw